CosmoUiT: A Vision Transformer-UNet Hybrid for Fast and Accurate Emulation of 21-cm Maps from the Epoch of Reionization: CosmoUiT : UNet integrated Transformer Emulator

 \subsection{Architecture}

 A detailed description of \texttt{CosmoUiT} architecture is illustrated in Figure \ref{fig:CosmoUiTArchitecture}.
 The process begins with the input fields, which are divided into small 3D subcubes called patches.
+Each patch contains \(8 \times 8 \times 8\) pixels, where each pixel corresponds to the size of $2.24\, \rm{Mpc}$.
 Each patch is then flattened into a 1D array and projected into a lower-dimensional vector space.
 This step is known as tokenization.
 Transformers are permutation equivariant, meaning they do not inherently account for the order or position of tokens \cite{Xu_2023}.
 To address this, we explicitly add positional information \(P(i,j)\).
 This is based on two aspects: the position of each value within a token indicated by $i$; $i \in [0, d-1]$, where d is the embedding dimension, and the position of the token within the sequence denoted by $j$; $j \in [0, l-1]$, where l is the total number of tokens known as sequence length.